Bira/octopus-carnival/_drafts/lphr-jania.md

 master thief for that extra thrill.
 It helps that creepy, unexplained events keep happening around her.
 Jania introduces herself as "The Great and Powerful", though some think a better title would be "The Two-Faced".
-Don't call her that where she can hear you, though, she has a bit of a temper.
+Don't call her that where she can hear you, though, she considers it insulting.

 Ms. Moonshadow's increasing boldness soon caused her to run afoul of an old wererat named Hei-Fen, a veteran of the same business who was enjoying a "quiet"